one-dark/jetbrains-one-dark-theme/docs/contributing/development.md

 ## Building the plugin

 To build the plugin, run `./gradlew build`.
 If using IntelliJ, sync the Gradle project and run the **Build** task.

 ## Testing the plugin

 To test the plugin, run `./gradlew runIde` to build and launch the plugin in a fresh instance of IntelliJ.
 If using IntelliJ, run the **Run IDE** task.
 All plugins will be disabled and settings will be the default settings for a new installation.
 When first running this task, you will need to change the appearance to Darcula to enable the One Dark themes in the color schemes.
-Select whichever scheme you wish to test, and save the settings.
+Select whichever scheme you wish to test, and change the settings.